nadiamariduena/mongo-28-dci/record-app/README.md

 SO THAT IS WHAT THIS MEANS:

   try {
+// here we create a new user: new User(req.body); and for each one of them we save it:  await user.save();

     const user = new User(req.body);
     const data = await user.save(); //save() will save it to the database